 The boiler utilises the primary side of the DHW plate heat exchanger as an automatic integral bypass.
+In some cases an additional bypass may be required depending upon system design.

 5.2.5 System control

 Further external controls (e.g. room thermostat sensors) MUST be fitted to optimise the economical operation of the boiler in accordance with Part L of the Building Regulations.
 A range of optional controls is available.
 Full details are contained in the relevant Sales Literature.